 Keep your challenges manageable.
 Work within the amount of time you have available to you.
 Keep focusing on the areas that you have already organized and don’t look at how much is left to be done.

 Stage 3: Refining Your Systems & Maintaining.

-I'm going to be honest here, I did not get to this level of organization until the third year that I did my own 100 Day Home Organization Program.
+I’m going to be honest here, I did not get to this level of organization until the third year that I did my own round of The Productive Home Solution.
 And I am a professional organizer!